program descriptions

 Executive Management Team

 The Executive Management Team is responsible for the strategic leadership and management oversight of the Puget Sound Partnership.
-The Executive Management Team includes the Executive Director, Executive Assistant, Deputy Director, Special Assistant to the Director, Legislative Policy Director, Special Assistant for Federal Affairs, Equity and Environmental Justice Manager, and Chief Operating Officer.
+The Executive Management Team includes:

 EXTERNAL OPERATIONS

-The External Operations Division consists of the Boards, Communications, Integrated Planning, and Science and Evaluation programs.
+The External Operations Division consists of the Boards, Communications, Communications, Ecosystem Recovery, Implementation, Salmon Recovery, and Science and Evaluation programs.

 The Boards Program is responsible for supporting the Leadership Council, Ecosystem Coordination Board, and Science Panel, which in turn guide the agency in its charge to accelerate Puget Sound recovery.
 The Boards Program also supports the Puget Sound Salmon Recovery Council, which advises the Leadership Council on matters related to salmon recovery.
 This program coordinates and focuses the efforts of recovery partners on each of the agency’s boards to align actions, remove barriers, build partnerships, mobilize funding, and drive innovation to advance the recovery effort.